-- (a) The average number of copies printed per publishing day; - (b) The average number of copies sold and the average number of copies distributed free of cost which includes complimentary copies, voucher, exchange, bonus, sample and office copies.
+- (a) The average number of copies printed per publishing day; and - (b) The average number of copies sold and the average number of copies distributed free of cost, which includes complimentary copies, vouchers, exchange, bonus, samples and office copies.

-A Chartered Accountant or a qualified Auditor is required to authenticate/certify the Publisher's Statement in cases where the number of circulated copies exceeds 2,000.
-However, educational institutions, charitable societies or associations that bring out un-priced publications, generally for their members, are exempt from submitting these statements.
+A Chartered Accountant or a qualified Auditor is required to authenticate/certify the Publisher's statement in cases where the number of circulated copies exceeds 2,000.
+Such certificate is not necessary in the case of educational institutions, charitable societies or associations which publish newspapers generally for the use of their members and not for sale

-Section 19(F) of the PRB Act, 1867 provides that the Press Registrar or any gazetted officer authorized by him in writing in this behalf shall, for the purpose of the collection of any information relating to a newspaper under this act, have access to any relevant record or document relating to the newspaper in the possession of the publisher thereof and may enter at any reasonable time any premises where he believes such record or documents to be and may inspect or take copies of the relevant records or documents or ask any question necessary for obtaining any information required to be furnished under this Act.
+Section 19(F) of the PRB Act, 1867 provides that the Press Registrar or any gazetted officer authorised by him in writing in this behalf shall, for the purpose of the collection of any information relating to a newspaper under this act, have access to any relevant record or document relating to the newspaper in the possession of the publisher thereof and may enter at any reasonable time any premises where he believes such record or documents to be and may inspect or take copies of the relevant records or documents or ask any question necessary for obtaining any information required to be furnished under this Act.

-RNI is verifying the circulation of newspapers as per the Print Media Policy dated 10.06.2016 i.e. having circulation above 45,000 copies per publishing day on request basis or cases referred by DAVP or on the request of the publishers or complaints.
+RNI is now verifying the circulation of newspapers as per the Print Media Policy of 2020, i.e., having a circulation above 25,000 copies per publishing day on request basis or cases referred to it by Central Bureau of Communication (erstwhile DAVP) or on the request of the publishers or complaints.

-Circulation check being a specialized job, the services of CA/Auditors empanelled with CAG/ABC are being utilized for assistance in checking financial records and are being paid by RNI as honorarium.
+Circulation check being a specialised job, the services of CA/Auditors empanelled with CAG/ABC/RBI are being utilised for assistance in checking financial records and are being paid an honorarium by RNI.
 This is as per the proposal approved by the Ministry of Information and Broadcasting in consultation with Ministry of Law.
-As per Ministry's Order dated 14.7.2016 and Order dated 01.09.2017 the officers of PIB/DFP have been designated as Additional Press Registrar, Deputy Press Registrar, Assistant Press Registrar and Registration Supervisor.
+As per Ministry's Order dated 14.7.2016 and Order dated 01.09.2017, the officers of PIB/CBC (erstwhile DFP) have been designated as Additional Press Registrar, Deputy Press Registrar, Assistant Press Registrar and Registration Supervisor.
 This has facilitated the publishers in a big way as they can now approach the local/regional PIB offices to verify their circulation claims.